yulrizka/cron/docs/README.md

 Features:
 * Simple parser for cron expression.
-* Using SQLStore, it allows to run multiple instance of the application for high availability without needing external tool to do leader election (consul, zookeeper, etc).
+* Using SQLStore, it allows running multiple instances of the application for high availability without needing external tool to do leader election (consul, zookeeper, etc).
-  It utilizes SQL **LOCK** tables functionality.
-* During initialization fo SQLStore, it will make sure that the tables exists.
+* During initialization fo SQLStore, it will make sure that the tables exist.

 ## License
 MIT License Copyright (c) 2018 Ahmy Yulrizka